-Scholarships are funded by unclaimed patronage capital.
-When Fall River is unable to return patronage capital to members who have earned it, those funds are returned to members by way of our scholarship program where students earning scholarships must be children of members.
+Scholarships are funded primarily by unclaimed Patronage Capital.
+When Fall River is unable to return patronage capital to members who have earned it, those funds are returned to members by way of our scholarship program where students earning scholarships must be children of members or have guardians that are members of Fall River Electric.
 You can also choose to donate your future patronage capital checks to the scholarship fund.

 High School Seniors

-Twenty scholarships are available to high school seniors whose parents are members of the Cooperative, and who attend a high school within the Cooperative’s service territory.
-Please download the High School Scholarship Application 2017 to apply.
+Twenty four scholarships are available to high school seniors whose parents are members of the Cooperative, and who attend a high school within the Cooperative’s service territory.
+Please download the High School Grad Scholarship Application 2019 to apply.

 At Large Scholarships

-Scholarship recipients may renew their original scholarship for three years, but must submit an application each year.
-Click here for the form Continuing Scholarship Application 2017.
+Scholarship recipients may renew their original scholarship for up to three years, but must submit an application each year.
+Click here for the form Continuing Education Scholarship Application 2019.

 Helping Hands Scholarship

-Three scholarships are available to students who are already attending college .
-Download an application here Helping Hand Scholarship Application 2017.
+Three scholarships are available to students who did not receive a high school scholarship but want to attend college .
+Download an application here Helping Hand Scholarship Application 2019.

 - Financial need (25 percent)